mattbishop/sql-jsonpath-js/README.md

 ##### Config Object

-All methods can accept a config object to fulfill the statement or change it’s behaviour.
+All methods can accept a config object to fulfill the statement or change its behaviour.
 Each field in the config object is optional, except for `variables` when a statement contains references to named variables.

 | Field            | Details                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|